kcskier/k3s-cluster-demo/00-initial-setup/initial-setup.md

 rd-rp52   Ready    control-plane,etcd,master   13m   v1.33.4+k3s1
 ```

 If you see all your nodes, congratulations!
-You have setup your cluster.
+You have set up your cluster.
 You can now return to the demos and run one.

 [**Click here to go to the Demos**](../README.md#demos)